 - Multi-purpose cleaners

-From time to time the elderly and families with children have a tough time meeting all of their basic expenses.
+From time to time the elderly and families with children have a tough time meeting all their basic expenses.
 Sometimes they are forced to choose between paying for rent, food or medical costs.
 By helping stock our emergency food pantries, you give someone a crucial source of nutrition and comfort when money runs short.
 Rural Neighborhoods’ needs wholesome, nonperishable items such as:

 - Hearty soups and stews and canned meals (chili, pork and beans, chow mein)